LGBTQ rights in Scotland: Census data and statistics

-It was revealed in June 2024 that there are almost 184,000 individuals (just over 4%) who identify themselves as LGBT within Scotland by census data and statistics.
-Just over 8% refused to answer the sexual orientation question, which just like the question on religion was not mandatory.
+In June 2024 there were almost 184,000 individuals (just over 4%) who identified as LGBT within Scotland by census data and statistics.
+Just over 8% refused to answer the sexual orientation question; answering it was not mandatory.

 Laws regarding same-sex sexual activity

 The historical legal situation for male homosexuality was severe: "The common law crime of sodomy does not involve the establishment of the absence of consent on the part of the passive agent or catamite.
 It reflects a former general disapproval of homosexuality and both parties are guilty of the offence".
 Recorded punishments are limited compared to purges such as the Utrecht sodomy trials of 1730, whether due to lack of offending, prosecution or surviving documentation.
 Baron Hume wrote that "the crime is only mentioned twice in the course of our records", citing a double prosecution in 1570 and a single prosecution in 1630, with bestiality more often noted, all cases being punished by death.
 A legal text dated 1832 added a then recent case in which a man, on confession to two acts of sodomy out of nine initially charged, was transported for life.
 However, another archive source documents an additional sample mention, the commission for the trial of Gavin Bell in 1645.

-In 1889, Scotland became the last jurisdiction in Europe to abolish the death penalty for same-sex sexual intercourse, which reduced the penalty to life imprisonment in a penitentiary.
+In 1889 Scotland became the last jurisdiction in Europe to abolish the death penalty for same-sex sexual intercourse, which reduced the penalty to life imprisonment in a penitentiary.

 The United Kingdom Parliament voted to pass the Sexual Offences Act 1967 for the limited decriminalisation of homosexual acts in only England and Wales.
 Homosexual activities were legalised in Scotland — on the same basis as that which was used for the 1967 Act – by Section 80 of the Criminal Justice (Scotland) Act 1980 (Achd Ceartas Eucoirean (Alba) 1980), which came into force on 1 February 1981.
 Section 2A, the legislation that prevented the promotion of homosexuality, was repealed in Scotland within the first two years of the existence of the Scottish Parliament by the Ethical Standards in Public Life etc. (Scotland) Act 2000.

-In June 2018, the Scottish Parliament passed the Historical Sexual Offences (Pardons and Disregards) Act 2018, a law which issued a formal pardon to men, living and dead, convicted of having consensual sex with other men before it was decriminalised.
+In June 2018 the Scottish Parliament passed the Historical Sexual Offences (Pardons and Disregards) (Scotland) Act 2018, a law which issued a formal pardon to men, living and dead, convicted of having consensual sex with other men before it was decriminalised.
 Though the pardons are purely symbolic, the law also allows for anyone with a historical conviction for same-sex sexual activity to apply for a formal "disregard".
 If an application for a disregard is accepted by the relevant minister, this prevents the information from being included in disclosure checks and treats the offence as having not occurred.
 The law went into effect in October 2019.